Rodolfo Castro Player Props: Pirates vs. Padres

-Rodolfo Castro -- .100 average over his past 10 games -- will be in action for the Pittsburgh Pirates against the San Diego Padres, with Blake Snell on the mound, on June 28 at 7:05 PM ET.
+The Pittsburgh Pirates, including Rodolfo Castro (.094 batting average in his past 10 games), take on starter Joe Musgrove and the San Diego Padres at PNC Park, Thursday at 12:35 PM ET.

-He strung together two hits (going 2-for-5 with an RBI) in his last appearance against the Padres.
+He had a hitless performance in his last game (0-for-4) against the Padres.

 Rodolfo Castro Game Info & Props vs. the Padres